Migrating to ADS 26.1

 See Audit logging for details.

-If you need to use custom Attribute Connectors or add external dependencies such as JDBC drivers for SQL-based connectors, you can use a custom image and include them in the container image by placing the .jar files in the resources/lib/ directory before deployment.
+If you need to use custom Attribute connectors or add external dependencies such as JDBC drivers for SQL-based connectors, you can use a custom image and include them in the container image by placing the .jar files in the resources/lib/ directory before deployment.
 This ensures they are available on the classpath when ADS starts.

 Deprecated features

-The following features are no longer supported in ADS 2.x:
+The following features are no longer supported in ADS 26.1:

 Deprecated endpoints